Golf: Molinari starts Open defence badly with three-over 74

 18 Luglio 2019

 Rome, July 18 - Pride of Turin Francesco Molinari started his British Open title defence badly Thursday carding a three-over-par 74 at Royal Portrush.
-"I'll have to learn from the mistakes I made today and try to do better tomorrow," said the star of last year's Ryder Cup.
-"It's certainly not the start I dreamed of and hoped for".
 Italy's other competitor, Roman golfer Andrea Pavan, scored 73 in his second ever major.
 Pre-tournament and home favourite Rory McIlroy had a disastrous eight over round of 79 and already risks missing the cut.
 Tiger Woods had just started while four-time recent major winner Brooks Koepka was already making his move.
 Ireland's Shane Lowry was among the surprises carding 67.

 LE RUBRICHE